A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Introduction

-A natural way to measure goal-directedness is \textit{behavioural evaluation}, i.e., assessing the agent's actions relative to some goal, particularly compared to an optimal policy \cite{xu-rivera-2024-measuring, everitt2025evaluating}.
-However, purely behavioural measures face fundamental theoretical, practical, and philosophical challenges \cite{bellot2025limits, rajcicGoalDirectednessEyeBeholder2025,Chalmers_2025}.
-Agent capabilities may act as confounders for behavioural measures, as consistent failure may reflect capability limitations rather than lack of goal-directed behaviour.
-Relatedly, behavioural monitoring alone may be insufficient to guarantee alignment: a system with misaligned internal objectives could produce aligned behaviour, or fail a safety-relevant task, when doing so is instrumentally useful \cite{hubinger2019risks,ngo2024the}.\looseness-1
+A natural way to measure goal-directedness is through \textit{behavioural evaluation}, i.e., assessing an agent's actions relative to a candidate goal, often by comparing them to an optimal policy \cite{xu-rivera-2024-measuring, everitt2025evaluating}.
+However, purely behavioural approaches face fundamental theoretical, practical, and philosophical challenges \cite{bellot2025limits, rajcicGoalDirectednessEyeBeholder2025, Chalmers_2025}.
+First, agent capabilities may act as confounders for behavioural measures, as consistent failure may reflect capability limitations rather than an absence of goal-directed behaviour.
+Second, behavioural monitoring alone may be insufficient to guarantee alignment: a system with misaligned internal goals could produce aligned behaviour, or fail a safety-relevant evaluation task, when doing so is instrumentally useful \cite{hubinger2019risks, ngo2024the}.